grafana/writers-toolkit/docs/sources/style-guide/writing-conventions/index.md

 # Writing conventions

-This section includes a non-exaustive list of technical writing techniques and styles to consider when you write technical content.
-For questions you might have that are not addressed in these guidelines topic, refer to [Google developer documentation style guide](https://developers.google.com/style).
+This section includes a non-exhaustive list of technical writing techniques and styles to consider when you write technical content.
+For questions you might have that are not addressed in these guidelines topic, refer to
+[Google developer documentation style guide](https://developers.google.com/style).

 ## Focus on user goals